Have questions about buying, selling or renting during COVID-19? Learn more

 Zillow Research

-Zillow maintains its expectation that mortgage rates will end the year near the mid-6% range
+Zillow maintains its expectation that mortgage rates will struggle to break below 6% in 2026

 Impact on the Housing Market